South Jordan Montessori Parent Handbook

 If child’s birthday is important to him/her we will celebrate it during school unless requested not to.
 If your student wishes to provide a treat or snack to share with classmates, please let us know

 If a student wishes to invite classmates to parties or arrange a playdate we will be glad to provide contact information upon request.
 Please refer to this when sending invitations for home parties.
 We are unable to distribute selective invitations to classmates as feelings are easily hurt.

 A signup sheet will be provided during Back to School Night for a week in which your child will be spotlighted and will provide a snack for his/her classmates which will be shared in a formal snack setting.
 We also ask that you help your child choose out a bouquet of flowers to donate to the classroom during their spotlight week.
 Flower arranging is a work we like to keep out year round and the children love making their classroom beautiful with fresh flowers.

-South Jordan Montessori School currently accepts children of ages three to six for all day or a morning or afternoon session.
+South Jordan Montessori School currently accepts children of ages 2.5 to six for all day or a morning or afternoon session.
 Children enrolled in the Early Childhood program are expected to be toilet trained prior to enrolling and mentally, physically and emotionally able to participate in the program.

 Children are enrolled for the entire traditional school year or the balance of the school year.
 We request that you give the school thirty days notice to withdraw your child from our program.
 Withdrawal without thirty days notice will not receive any tuition reimbursement for the remainder of that month.